Nature Red In Tooth And Claw

 The Darwinian Context

-Tennyson's phrase resonated deeply with the scientific community, particularly in the context of Charles Darwin's groundbreaking work on evolution.
+Tennyson's phrase resonated deeply with the scientific community, particularly in the context of Charles Darwin's interesting work on evolution.
 Darwin's On the Origin of Species, published in 1859, provided a detailed explanation of natural selection, the process by which organisms with advantageous traits are more likely to survive and reproduce, passing those traits on to their offspring.
 This leads to the gradual adaptation of populations to their environments over time.

 Examples in the Natural World